-Spring frost was so severe in April this year that winegrowers were on their knees lighting bales of hay and candles between their vines in a mostly futile attempt to protect their young buds.
+Spring frost was so severe in April last year that winegrowers were on their knees lighting bales of hay and candles between their vines in a mostly futile attempt to protect their young buds.

 Jacques Lurton: It is the largest catastrophe we have ever suffered.
 Because before we had some spring frost in some regions, but this is the first time we have it all over France.
 Now, due to the fact that we don't have these very strong winters, the buds start to open and then expose themself to this series of spring frost that we have.

 Lesley Stahl: And that is the crux--